Our Team

 Prior to joining WHO, Jade completed a Master of Science in Global Health at the University of Geneva, where she specialised in One Health capacity in fragile contexts.
 She then spent an additional year at the University as a researcher, furthering her work by concentrating on building innovative community-led solutions to address One Health challenges in the Kakuma Refugee Camp in Kenya.

-Additionally, Jade holds a Bachelor of Science degree with a major in Human Anatomy and Public Health and a Bachelor of Commerce degree with majors in Management and Economics.
+Additionally, Jade held a Bachelor of Science degree with a major in Human Anatomy and Public Health and a Bachelor of Commerce degree with majors in Management and Economics.

 Join the GHS Fund Team